SashaSaw/SAMOTA-Lib/README.md

 ## Install

+First to clone the repo run: git clone
 (how to install the required packages/libs)

 ## How to Run

-a short desrcription on how to run (example)
+a short desrcription on how to run (example photographs of what should be seen)

 ## How to Test

-how to run the existing unit test cases
+To run the existing unit test cases you should be able to simply run the command 'python test.py' in the terminal.

 ## Authors